 Whitney, LLP’s auto fraud attorneys sued a car dealership for false imprisonment after they blocked in a new car that their customer had purchased two months before, had the title, and had already begun making payments on.
 Prior to this, the general manager had asked our client to sign a confidential release based on allegations our client had made, but our client refused.
 It was not until our client called the police and two officers were dispatched to the dealership, that the general manager finally agreed to move the pickup truck that was used to block our client in.

 If you are looking for an auto fraud attorney near me, Whitney, LLP’s auto fraud lawyers help buyers deal with car dealership problems and represent car buyers across Maryland in a variety of cases.
 We help car buyers unwind bad deals and recover compensation.
-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at 410 583 8000, or use our Quick Contact Form online.

 If you are looking for an auto fraud lawyer near me to deal with car dealership problems, here are the 10 most common schemes at Maryland car dealerships that Whitney, LLP’s lawyers help our clients with.
-If you feel the dealer cheated you, call us to discuss your legal rights with a Free Consultation.
+If you feel the dealer cheated you, call us to discuss your legal rights with a Legal Consultation.

 False Imprisonment at Car Dealerships

 In Maryland, false imprisonment is defined as the intentional restriction without legal justification of the freedom of movement of a person who is aware of the restriction and who does not consent.
 In this case, our client alleged that blocking her truck in, and refusing to allow her to drive it to leave the dealership, was an intentional restriction.